Sunilpore/FlutterBasics/my_flutter_app/README.md

 5. Code segregation
   - Add service packages for api call
   - Use Future scope to retrieve async response via variable

+6. Add Navigator
+  - used pushedName, pushReplacementNamed and also passed the arguments